TrevorSTV/TapGoods-bundle-input/README.md

 either at the beginning of the loop, or at the beginning of the bundle_form_fill function.
 However, I didn't think of that until after I no longer had access to TapGoods to get the url.

+bundle_input_script.py is the file that contains the script that performs everything.
+It essentially just launches the Selenium webdriver and calls functions in TapGoods_functions.py.

+TapGoods_functions.py contains the bulk of the code that actually does anything.

 Some notes:
 1. My original script required a lot of babysitting.
 Basically, since it requires